OpenDataServices/os4d/docs/learning/index.md

 - **Pipeline and publishers** - tracking how many organisations have expressed interest in the standard, started adopting it, or successfully published.

-- **Validation** - tracking how much of the data produced is valid against the standards schema, or against additional rulesets, and identifying common interoperability issues.
+- **Validation** - tracking how much of the data produced is valid against the standard's schema, or against additional rulesets, and identifying common interoperability issues.

 - **Coverage** - tracking the relative levels of use for particular fields, data elements and codelists, as well as looking at the use of extensions or additional fields in standards that support this.

 - **Quality and usability** - tracking whether data is clear, accurate and usable, and being put into use.

-- **Community** - tracking the size and levels of activity in the community around the standard, identifying whether or not a market is emerging around it, and looking at the range of contributors to standard development.
+- **Community** - tracking the size and levels of activity in the community around the standard, identifying whether a market is emerging around it, and looking at the range of contributors to standard development.

 ## Components